 Networking is the single most effective job search strategy.
-Yet, the primary purpose of networking is to gather information, advice, and referrals that may ultimately lead to interviews and employment offers.
-Thus, how you approach the process is very important.
+The primary purpose of networking is to gather information, advice, and referrals that may ultimately lead to interviews and employment offers.

 If you setup a meeting by telephone, prepare a brief script saying who you are, who referred you (if appropriate), why you are calling and when you would like to meet.
-When writing, mention the name of the person who referred you (or other source -- e.g., the KCN, newspaper article, information gathered from company research) early in your message.
-Specify when you will call (usually within one week of your letter or e-mail).
-If a physical visit is not possible, your initial call might be to arrange a phone appointment time for a discussion.
-Remember, a face-to-face meeting is always preferable.
+When writing, mention the name of the person who referred you (or other source — e.g., the KCN, newspaper article, information gathered from company research) early in your message.

 If you provide a resume with your letter, make sure to note that it is for background information only.
 That way, it doesn't impose any expectations on them, but does allow them the discretion to pass it along to other individuals, if they choose.

 Thorough preparation is the key to a successful informational interview, both to gain the information you want and to make a favorable impression.
 Research the contact's career field, industry, and organization in order to prepare informed questions.
 People will feel more comfortable in referring you to other professionals when you demonstrate your own commitment to professionalism in networking.
 Those who "wing it" will unknowingly close some doors for themselves.

 Here are a few tips to help in contacting and building a rapport with those are you attempting to connect with: